basedAssets/basedAssets/docu/whitepaper.md

 ### 6.2 Treasury-Funded Liquidations
+1. Liquidator triggers the liquidation
-- Uses treasury funds to pay back portion/full loan amount
+2. Treasury funds are used to pay back portion/full loan amount
-- Treasury receives:
-  - Corresponding collateral
-  - 15% of overcollateral
+3. Treasury receives corresponding collateral plus 15% of overcollateral
-- Liquidator receives:
-  - 5% of overcollateral as compensation for triggering the liquidation
+4. Liquidator receives 5% of overcollateral as compensation for triggering the liquidation
+5. remaining overcollateral stays in the forge, improving forge health

 ![Treasury-Funded Liquidation](LiquidationTreasury.png)

-**Example: Treasury-Funded Liquidation of an RWA-Forge**
+#### Example: Treasury-Funded Liquidation of an RWA-Forge

 Assume a SPY price in the oracle of $1000.
 RWA-Forge B has a minimum collateral ratio of 150%.
 It currently holds 145 bUSD collateral (worth $145 in the forge) and a 0,1 bSPY loan  (valued at $100 via oracle price, including accrued interest).
 This gives a collateral ratio of 145% (145 / 100), meaning the forge is undercollateralized and eligible for liquidation.